 DETOXING and HGH

 Our body’s detoxing process is about cleaning the liver to support its function.
-This detoxing process happens during the night while we sleep; hence, 8 hours of sleep is necessary.
-Therefore, eating late or within 3 hours before going to bed, the body will not be able to perform its detoxing process well, as it is busy digesting food.
+This detoxing process happens during the night while we sleep; hence, 8 hours of sleep is recommended.
+Therefore, when eating late or within 3 hours before going to bed, the body will not be able to perform its detoxing process well, as it is busy digesting food.

 This detoxing process is significant for our well-being, as it increases the Human Growth Hormone (HGH).
 A peptide hormone, responsible for the stimulation of cell growth, cell reproduction and cell regeneration.
 It boosts protein production and helps fat utilisation; it controls the insulin level in the body and keeps the blood sugar level stable.
 For children and adolescents, it is also responsible for the growth of bone and cartilage.